vault-thirteen/auxie/boolean/ReadMe.md

-# boolean
+# Boolean

-Boolean to string parser.
+A boolean-to-string parser.